d-kleine/d-kleine.github.io/README.md

 - `favicon.ico`: Favicon used for the website
 - `index.md`: Template for the home page.

+## Serving Jekyll Locally

-In order to serve the website locally, run `bundle exec jekyll serve`.
+To view the d-kleine.github.io website locally on your machine, you can run `bundle exec jekyll serve`.